IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/06_metadata-tools.md

 **Instrument-Specific Skeleton CDFs**

-Use SKTEditor, which is a JAVA downloadable program that aids the user with the creation of a Skeleton CDF.
+Use SKTEditor (https://spdf.gsfc.nasa.gov/skteditor/), which is a JAVA downloadable program that aids the user with the creation of a Skeleton CDF.

 Adding Data to Skeleton CDFs